 Our offices are just north of Boston, Massachusetts.
 We are an experienced team of market researchers with extensive technology experience and broad industry contacts in these markets.

-STS Research Group is a member of leading aviation, defense, energy, space, and unmanned organizations which serves purposely as an opportunity to stay closely connected with key industry players.
+STS Research Group is a member of leading Public Health, Defense, Homeland Security, Space, and Aviation organizations which serves purposely as an opportunity to stay closely connected with key industry players.

 Steve Shea, Senior Partner

-After graduating from Fordham University School of Economics in New York City, he served active duty with the U.S. Army infantry, eventually transferring over to US Naval Reserves flying anti-submarine aircraft.
+After graduating from Fordham University School of Economics in New York City, Steve served active U.S. military duty which included flying anti-submarine aircraft in the US Naval Reserves (NAVAIR) based at Lakehurst (New Jersey) Naval Air Station.

-He then moved to Vice President-Strategic Planning Marketing and Sales for Duncan Industries, a leading metals finishing company in the Boston area serving aviation, defense, energy, and space customers such as Raytheon, Textron, and other top firms.
+His background includes Vice President-Strategic Planning Marketing and Sales for Duncan Industries, a leading metals finishing company in the Boston area serving defense, public health, homeland security, critical infrastructure, companies including Raytheon, Textron, and other top firms.

 Sam Ximenes, Associate